The Impact of Purging on the Body

 Hypokalemia occurs with all three forms of purging.
 Hypokalemia from purging develops for two reasons.
 First and most obviously, potassium is lost through vomiting, excessive bowel movements from laxative abuse or through urine from diuretic abuse.

-Second, chronic purging also results in the loss of intravascular fluid, which causes hormonal changes in the kidneys that ultimately result in increased production of aldosterone.
+Second, chronic purging also results in the loss of intravascular fluid, which causes hormonal changes in the kidneys that ultimately result in increased production of aldosterone and development of pseudoBartter syndrome.
 Aldosterone causes the distal convoluted tubules and cortical collecting ducts to resorb sodium and chloride to help combat severe dehydration, hypotension, or fainting.
 Aldosterone also promotes renal secretion of potassium into the urine, resulting in hypokalemia.
 The effects of aldosterone are the more significant contributor toward development of the hypokalemia.

 Metabolic Alkalosis

 Metabolic alkalosis and hypokalemia are interrelated.
-Low hydrogen levels (alkalosis) causes potassium to move into the cells, which drops the measured values of potassium in the serum.
+Low hydrogen levels (alkalosis) causes potassium to move into the cells, which drops the serum potassium.

 Pseudo-Bartter Syndrome

-All forms of purging cause dehydration, which contributes toward the development of pseduo-Bartter syndrome upon cessation of purging and initiation of refeeding.
+All forms of purging cause dehydration, which contributes toward the development of pseduo-Bartter syndrome.
 This chronically dehydrated state causes an upregulation of aldosterone, which acts to retain water and salt, thereby increasing the blood volume/blood pressure and helping reduce risk for syncope (good).
-Hyperaldosteronism, which causes the edema formation and volume overload (bad), frequently persists for weeks after cessation of purging and optimization of fluid status.
-This volume overload is not only distressing to the patient but can also contribute to increased stress on the heart, necessitating proactive treatment to hopefully avoid this condition.
+However, the salt and water retention contributes to edema formation (bad), which frequently persists for weeks after cessation of purging and optimization of fluid status.
+This volume overload is not only distressing to the patient but can also contribute to increased stress on the heart, necessitating proactive treatment.

 Cardiovascular Complications